 - The comment line has been previously defined and they will not be discussed again, but do note how the comments are used along with the functional components.

 - myName and myName2 are both string variables with the same content, each using a different method to denote the string function.

 - myAge and myGrade are both numeric variables, one being a whole number and the other a decimal, no specification on the number of digits is required.

-A list variable contains more than one item and all items must be of the same type, such as all string or all numeric.
-It is suggested that the naming of the list variable use a format with a name so that the user knows it is a list, for example, addressList or listAddress.
+A list variable contains more than one item, all items must be of the same type, such as all text or all numeric.
+It is suggested that naming the list variable use a format so that the user knows it is a list, for example, addressList or listAddress.
 As the user becomes more familiar with the operational components of Python, this may become less important, but initially it can be extremely valuable.

 - There are two defined lists, listAddresses and listGrades.

 - The first list is a string, note the quotes around the numbers and the text.
-The list starts with a square bracket and items in the list are separate by commas.
+The list starts with a square bracket and items in the list are separated by commas.
 Note the text is in a different color, not all editors will change the text colors due to variable type.

 - In the numeric list, all elements are separated by commas but there are no quotation marks used.
 The square brackets are used again and the numbers are a different color.